 - endings: ed, en, er, es, est, ing, ly, s, and y

-Children will mark up the stories from their readers that are reprinted in the coursebook.
-They will use the colored pencils that come with the kit: blue for vowel chunks, red for bossy-r chunks, and green for endings.
+Stories from the readers are reprinted individually within lessons in the workbook.
+Children will mark up the stories in their workbook, using the colored pencils that come with the kit: blue for vowel chunks, red for bossy-r chunks, and green for endings.
 An answer key is at the back of the book to help you quickly check to see if your child has missed any of these.

 After Happy Cheetah Reading

-When children finish Happy Cheetah Reading, they should be about mid-third-grade level and should be able to transition to most other reading and language arts programs for third grade that do not require memorization of a set of rules.
-(You would not transition to a program such as All About Reading or The Logic of English since both require prior knowledge or rules.)
+When children finish Happy Cheetah Reading, they should be at about the middle of the third-grade level and should be able to transition to many other reading and language arts programs for third grade.
+(You would not transition to a program, such as All About Reading or The Logic of English, that requires prior knowledge of rules.)

-The methodology of Happy Cheetah Reading is unique, but the program's features such as brief lessons, positive feedback, repetition, predictable activities, and no rules to memorize should help children who struggle with reading to become successful readers.
+The methodology of Happy Cheetah Reading is unusual, but the program's features, such as brief lessons, positive feedback, repetition, predictable activities, and no rules to memorize, should help children who struggle with reading to become successful readers.